 - Participants are required to be full-time students each fall and spring semester of each academic year at Parkland College to continue in the program.4

 - Participants are required to meet with their Parkland advisor and the Illinois representative from their respective college on a regular basis; frequency will be determined by advisors.
-A college representative at Illinois will register participants in their Illinois classes.

 - Participants must complete the same coursework as stated in the Transfer Handbook that is required of transfer applicants by major.
 Dropping or failing to pass required course(s) will jeopardize program standing.